hxcsdk/hxwallet/README.md

 This project is currently under active development and is in a Beta state.
 The default branch of hxwallet is currently testnet1.
 Please make sure to use --testnet flag when running hxwallet and report any issues by using the integrated issue tracker.
 Do not yet use this software yet as a store of value!

+MAKE SURE TO SAVE YOUR WALLET SEED SO YOU CAN RECOVER YOUR KEYS IF THE WALLET FAILS!

 ## Installation and updating

 ### Windows/Linux/BSD/POSIX - Build from source